alfonso-higuera/writing_effective_use_cases/pages/What is a use case%3F.md

 - A use case captures a contract between the _stakeholders_ of a _system_ about its behavior.
-	- The use case describes the system's _behavior_ under _various conditions_ as the system responds to a _request_ from one of the stakeholders, called the _primary actor_.
+	- A use case describes the system's _behavior_ under _various conditions_ as the system responds to a _request_ from one of the stakeholders, called the _primary actor_.
 		- The primary actor initiates an interaction with the system to accomplish some _goal_.
 		- The system responds protecting the interests of all stakeholders.
 		- Different sequences of behavior, or _scenarios_, can unfold, depending on the particular requests made and the conditions surrounding the request.